 Medical products that have been manufactured, marketed or distributed intentionally outside the scope of the regulatory system of the competent authorities are unsafe and present a threat to patient health and to the integrity of healthcare systems.

-Combatting counterfeit / falsified medical products requires international cooperation as manufacture, distribution, and trading are globalised and not limited to one country.
+Combatting falsified medical products requires international co-operation as manufacture, distribution, and trading are globalised and not limited to one country.

-The Single Points of Contact – SPOC – model has been developed by the EDQM, Council of Europe, as part of the work on the MEDICRIME Convention.
-Indeed, Articles 17 and 22 of the Convention specifically promote the cooperation and information exchange between health authorities, customs, police and judicial competent authorities at national level, cooperation between authorities and the private sectors, and last but not least, international cooperation.
+The Single Points of Contact – SPOC – model was developed by the EDQM, Council of Europe, as part of the work on the MEDICRIME Convention.
+Articles 17 and 22 of the convention specifically promote co-operation and information exchange between health authorities, customs, police and judicial competent authorities at national level, co-operation between authorities and the private sectors, and last but not least, international co-operation.

 - a network among single points of contact (SPOCs) within the different competent authorities;

 - and for international co-operation, the national SPOCs network represented by a "National SPOC" (lead contact).